 Here are two examples of how our thoughts affect our emotions in real-life situations.

 1. Thoughts → Emotions

 - a.
 Example: Suppose you have a big presentation coming up at work.
 In your mind you constantly think (Thoughts), “I’m so bad at speaking in front of people, what if I mess up?”
 These types of thoughts lead to you feeling (Emotions) tense, anxious, nervous or even afraid.
 (To be continued…)

 - b.
 Example: Take a similar situation, a date.
 Someone you really like asks you to go out with her.
-In your mind you are thinking (Thoughts) to yourself, “I’m not good enough for this girl.
+In your mind, you are thinking (Thoughts) to yourself, “I’m not good enough for this girl.
 There is no way she is honestly interested in me.”
 Your emotions will always reflect your thoughts.
-Because you allowed these thoughts into your mind, you then feel (Emotions) self-conscious, insignificant, uncomfortable, removed and separated.
+Because you allow these thoughts into your mind, you then feel (Emotions) self-conscious, insignificant, uncomfortable, removed, and separated.
 (To be continued…)

 So what happens after we have these sour, negative emotions festering inside of us?
 Our emotions directly impact our behavior.

 2. Emotions → Behavior

 - a.
 (Example a. continued…) The day when you are supposed to give your presentation arrives, and you are feeling (Emotions) tense, anxious, and nervous.
 Maybe you’re downright terrified.
 Your fingers are trembling (Behavior) and your mouth is drier than the Sahara desert.
 You slink your way to the front of the room and begin.
 As you present your work to a room of onlooking bosses and co-workers, your voice shakes and you stumble over your words.
 You repeatedly clear your throat and use the word “umm” exactly 137 times in only five minutes.
 (Your co-workers are kindly keeping count for you in the back of the room and will tell you their count later on.)